isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 There is a need for us to verify the identity of the issuer by checking against a list of trusted issuers, such as the CommonTrust Network (issuers listed [here](https://www.commontrustnetwork.org/verifier-list) and [here](https://www.commonhealth.org/smart-health-cards)) and Vaccination Credential Initiative (issuers listed [here](https://vci.org/issuers)).

+Please note that individuals with an Excelsior Pass issued by the New York State in United States will need to obtain an Excelsior Pass Plus, which is an SHC accepted for travel on the VTL.
+More information on the Excelsior Pass and Excelsior Pass Plus can be found <a href="https://forward.ny.gov/excelsior-pass-and-excelsior-pass-plus-frequently-asked-questions" target="_blank">here</a>.

 We are currently working on accepting digitally verifiable vaccination certificates by other issuers.
 Further details will be shared at a later date.